bonovoxly/google-app-engine/hugo-google-analytics-standard/README.md

 - This particular Google App Engine Standard is designed for use with a static site generator, specifically Hugo.
 It will need a symlink to your static directory:

+(It is important to note that Python expects this to be in the `static` directory)

 ```
 ln -s /path/to/your/hugo/public static
 ```